EXIT 89

 The solids accumulate slowly or quickly, depending how much use the system gets.
 When the tank reaches capacity, it needs to be pumped out by a septic truck — or “hauler” — and taken to a treatment facility.
 The bulk of household and business waste is the effluent, which drains from the tank through a strategically placed perforated pipe and is then released into an underground area of the property designated as a “leach field,” where it seeps into the ground.

-Some nutrients (nitrogen from human waste and food, phosphorus from certain soaps and detergents) are filtered out by the soil.
+Some nutrients (nitrogen and phosphorus from human waste and food) are filtered out by the soil.
 This is why it’s so important that leach fields aren’t located too close to ponds, wetlands, or the shore.
 But in a town with so many waterfront homes — 635 parcels in Orleans front saltwater, 181 front freshwater, and even more contain wetlands — finding the appropriate site for a leach field can be tricky.

-Human waste is the biggest source of pollution.
-Septic systems remove about one-third of the nitrogen present in human urine, but what remains — and travels through the soil — is 10,000 times more concentrated than what’s considered desirable for coastal water.
+Human waste is the biggest source of pollution — by far.
+Septic systems can remove as much as one-third of the nitrogen present in human urine, but what remains — and travels through the soil — is 10,000 times more concentrated than what’s considered desirable for coastal water.
 According to the Orleans Pond Coalition (OPC) and their extremely informative Blue Pages, a septic system serving a family of three releases enough nitrogen to contaminate hundreds of gallons of marine water — daily.
 A study of Meetinghouse Pond found that 69 percent of the saltwater pond’s nitrogen overload is caused by human waste.
 Another 14 percent is the result of fertilizer run-off.

 “We live on a sandbar,” George Meservey, Orleans’ longtime Director of Planning and Community Development, likes to say, ”and every single thing that goes into the ground or down a drain will show up somewhere.”